Skip to content

 See my next training post: Four spiral exercises to do at the walk

-(Now I understand why it could have bothered him when I “rode all over the place.”
-But sometimes it is absolutely necessary to do so!)
+Above: You can see the clover-leaf pattern in the tracks Fantazia and I left in the arena.
+So neat!
+Now I understand why it could have bothered my partner when I “rode all over the place.”
+But sometimes it is absolutely necessary to do so!

 The reason I am posting this now is that my Training idea #3: A warm-up exercise for a round arena post is getting a lot of view.
 People must want ideas for riding in round arenas, and this is something I’ve been thinking about sharing for many months.
 So here it is, sweet and simple.